Reviews & First Drives

 Corvette: Functional with Gaps

 The C8 Corvette's interior is a significant step forward from previous generations.
 The driver-focused cockpit tilts toward the driver, the digital instrument cluster is clear and configurable, and the Performance Data Recorder remains a genuinely useful track tool.
-Magnetic Ride Control is standard on most trims.
-The materials, however, can feel inconsistent — some surfaces are premium, others less so.
+The materials, however, can feel inconsistent, some surfaces are premium, others less so.
 Next to a 911, the Corvette's cabin still reveals its price point.
+That's a fair observation and an expected one at the price difference involved.

 Nissan GT-R: Falling Behind

 The GT-R's interior was impressive in 2007 but has aged noticeably.
 The materials are serviceable rather than luxurious, plastic quality in some areas falls below what competitors offer at similar price points, and passenger space in the rear is genuinely limited.
 Nissan has made incremental updates over the years, but the GT-R's cabin has not kept pace with the Corvette or 911 in terms of refinement.
-If daily comfort and interior prestige matter to you, this is the GT-R's clearest weakness.
+If daily comfort and interior quality matter to you, this is the GT-R's clearest weakness, and at current pricing, it's hard to excuse.

 Price and Value: What You Actually Get Per Dollar

-The Corvette's starting price — around $67,000 USD for a base C8 Stingray — is its most compelling argument.
-For that money, you get a mid-engine sports car with 495 hp, magnetic ride control, and a 3.9-second 0–60 time.
+The Corvette's starting price, around $67,000 USD for a base C8 Stingray, is its most compelling argument.
+For that money, you get a mid-engine sports car with 495 hp, Magnetic Ride Control, and a 3.9-second 0-60 time.
 The ZR1 climbs significantly from there, but the base car's value proposition is difficult to argue with.
+If your budget is Corvette money and you want the most driving experience per dollar, the answer is straightforward.

 The Porsche 911 Carrera starts closer to $115,000 USD, and the GT3 pushes well past $165,000.
 You are paying for build quality, a deeper engineering legacy, and a car that holds its value better than almost anything else in the segment.
-Porsche 911s depreciate slowly — some GT3 variants have appreciated.
+Porsche 911s depreciate slowly, some GT3 variants have appreciated.
+The price is real, and so is what you get for it.

 The GT-R sits in a curious middle ground.
-It launched in 2007 at around $70,000, but current MSRP on new models exceeds $115,000 — a figure that is increasingly hard to justify given the unchanged platform, aging interior, and strong competition.
-Used GT-Rs from the early R35 generation represent significantly better value.
+It launched in 2007 at around $70,000, but current MSRP on new models exceeds $115,000, a figure that is increasingly hard to justify given the unchanged platform, aging interior, and strong competition from both cars above.
+Used GT-Rs from the early R35 generation represent a significantly different calculation, and that's probably where the interesting money actually is on this one.

 Reliability and Running Costs: The Long View